Statistics on Stream Data

 X = torch.tensor([[1.0, 2.0], [1.0, 2.0], [4.0, 5.0]])

-# while not strictly correct, we can initialize the mean and variances to 0 rather than NaN
+# the mean and variance to 0 rather than NaN

 count = 0